lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 "Rude," she grumbled quietly, hoping that her coat isn't steaming.
 What, Sunset didn't heard that you never teleport others without permission?

 "Who're you?
 Name yourselves!" the shout distracted her.
-Right before them was a armored stallion with a ridicolously huge mustache.
+Right before them was a armored stallion with a ridiculously huge mustache.
 He whirled a longspear in his hooves and pointed at Sunset, while a pair of his fellow soldiers were just standing aside, gawking.

 "[i]Ah, he must be the captain of the guard,[/i]" Starlight recognized, eyeing them.
 Two others seemed to be of considerably lesser stature.